18 Million People Could Lose Insurance In First Year After Partial Obamacare Repeal

 He also told the newspaper he does not plan to cut benefits for Medicare and that he does not want a single-payer health care system.

 The CBO analysis makes clear that repealing Obamacare would affect millions of Americans, even those who do not lose their health insurance outright.
-The report found that, in the first year after a repeal-without-replacement law, premiums would rise about 20 to 25 percent over the levels predicted with Obamacare, which itself has been criticized for its failure to control premium costs.
+The report found that in the first year after a repeal-without-replacement law, premiums would rise about 20 to 25 percent over the levels predicted with Obamacare, which itself has been criticized for its failure to control premium costs.

-The analysis also found that, without the federal mandate requiring people to buy insurance, some insurance companies would stop offering plans, and in the first year "roughly 10 percent of the population would be living in an area that had no insurer participating" in the market for individuals buying health insurance.
+The analysis also found that without the federal mandate requiring people to buy insurance, some insurance companies would stop offering plans, and in the first year "roughly 10 percent of the population would be living in an area that had no insurer participating" in the market for individuals buying health insurance.

 By 2026, that would grow to 75 percent of the general U.S. population.

-And, although Republicans have already taken steps toward a partial repeal, the marketplaces established by Obamacare are still operating.
+Although Republicans have already taken steps toward a partial repeal, the marketplaces established by Obamacare are still operating.
 Open enrollment for 2017 ends Jan.
 31, with a few exceptions, as we have reported.